MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Benchmarking Adversarially Robust Quantum Machine Learning at Scale. [[paper]](https://arxiv.org/abs/2211.12681)
+  - Maxwell T. West, Sarah M. Erfani, Christopher Leckie, Martin Sevior, Lloyd C.L.
+Hollenberg, Muhammad Usman.
+  - Key Word: Adversarial Robustness; Quantum Machine Learning.
+  - <details><summary>Digest</summary> We benchmark the robustness of quantum ML networks, such as quantum variational classifiers (QVC), at scale by performing rigorous training for both simple and complex image datasets and through a variety of high-end adversarial attacks.
+Our results show that QVCs offer a notably enhanced robustness against classical adversarial attacks by learning features which are not detected by the classical neural networks, indicating a possible quantum advantage for ML tasks.

+- Improving Robust Generalization by Direct PAC-Bayesian Bound Minimization. [[paper]](https://arxiv.org/abs/2211.12624)
+  - Zifan Wang, Nan Ding, Tomer Levinboim, Xi Chen, Radu Soricut.
+  - Key Word: Adversarial Robustness; PAC-Bayes.
+  - <details><summary>Digest</summary> We consider a different form of the robust PAC-Bayesian bound and directly minimize it with respect to the model posterior.
+The derivation of the optimal solution connects PAC-Bayesian learning to the geometry of the robust loss surface through a Trace of Hessian (TrH) regularizer that measures the surface flatness.
+In practice, we restrict the TrH regularizer to the top layer only, which results in an analytical solution to the bound whose computational cost does not depend on the network depth.

 - Fairness Increases Adversarial Vulnerability. [[paper]](https://arxiv.org/abs/2211.11835)
   - Cuong Tran, Keyu Zhu, Ferdinando Fioretto, Pascal Van Henternyck.
   - Key Word: Adversarial Robustness; Fairness.